Marco-Puig/opennote/README.md

 # OpenNote - A Modern Flipnote Successor

-OpenNote is a contemporary evolution of Flipnote, seamlessly blending the nostalgic charm of the classic animation tool with cutting-edge features.
-This successor introduces a sleek, user-friendly interface, empowering artists with enhanced drawing tools and animation capabilities.
-OpenNote reimagines the beloved Flipnote experience for a new generation, fostering creativity and collaboration in a modern digital landscape.
+OpenNote is a modern version of Flipnote, bring back the fun and classic animation tool with new features.
+This user-friendly interface allows anyone to express themselves by creating their own pieces, or by sharing their creations online!

 ## Screenshot
 ### March 7th 2024